What’s The Top Speed of a Bird or Lime Scooter?

 Electric kick scooters are increasingly popular in many U.S. cities.
-These self-propeled, razor-size EVs offer clean transportation, cut through traffic jams, and are affordable to rent.
-But if you love speed as much as I do, you may be wondering what’s the top speed of a Bird or Lime scooter?
+These self-propelled, razor-size EVs offer clean transportation, cut through traffic jams, and are affordable to rent.
+But if you love speed as much as I do, you may wonder what’s the top speed of a Bird or Lime scooter?
 The truth is that you’ll be hard-pressed to find a scooter that can go more than 20 mph.
 Some cities set even lower limits on their rental scooter fleet.
 Here’s the scoop on the fastest electric scooters.

 What is the top speed of a Bird scooter?

 Because Best Buy used to sell the same Bird scooter you can rent, we know the Bird One is advertised with a top speed of 18 mph.
 Though the latest Bird Three has a larger battery, the speed appears to be the same.

 If you want to buy an electric scooter, know that the Bird Three is only available as an app-based rental scooter.
 It can be configured with up to 1kWh of batteries, and Bird claims it has the longest range of any rental scooter.

 A beginner mode reduces the Bird Three’s acceleration if desired.
 But over-the-air updates mean that conceivably, cities with changing regulations could slow local Bird scooter fleets down.